 Practice game 1 – Will’s range challenge

-As the name suggests this is a skills game for you to play on the range.
-This skills game has 6 stages to complete.
-You have to complete the previous stage before you can move onto the next.
+Will’s range challenge has 6 stages to complete.
+You have to complete the previous stage before you can move on to the next.
 Take 40 range balls and see how far you can get.

-Set up: Create a 20 yard fairway on your range using two targets.
-Find/create or imagine small greens (approx 10 yard diameter) at 100, 150 and 200 yards.
+Set up: Create a 30-yard fairway on your range using two targets.
+Find/create or imagine small greens (approx 20-yards diameter) at 100, 150 and 200 yards.
 Then complete the following stages in order:

 - Hit two drivers in a row that land in your fairway.